Nuxeo provides a Redis integration via the

 nuxeo-core-redis provides a Redis-based implementation of the locking system that is resilient as the database implementation, but easier to scale.

-Managing VCS row cache invalidations with Redis instead of using the database can improve performance on concurrent writes and provides synchronous invalidations.
+Managing VCS (Meaning RDBMS) row cache invalidations with Redis instead of using the database can improve performance on concurrent writes and provides synchronous invalidations.

-Since Nuxeo 8.10 the DBS layer (used by MongoDB or Marklogic backends) has a cache its invalidation in cluster mode requires Redis.
+For Nuxeo 8.10 and 9.10 the DBS layer (used to connect with MongoDB or Marklogic) has a cache its invalidation in cluster mode requires Redis.

 RedisTransientStore is a Redis-based implementation of the Transient Store.

-It is the one used by the default Transient Store if Redis is enabled.
+It is not anymore the default Transient Store when Redis is enabled since LTS2019, more details in: NXP-26581.